EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 Finally, this is the `end` keyword that closes our loop.

-Let's review this one last time step by step from the beginning:
+:eyeglasses: Let's review this one last time step by step from the beginning:

 * We create a `do` loop that will execute a certain number of times
 * We use the `i` variable to keep track of the number of times we've already gone through the loop.